Quernest/reduction/README.md

 # Reduction

-> web application for using and testing dimensionaliy reduction algorithms
+> web application for using and testing dimensionality reduction algorithms

 ### There are plans to realise next algorithms: